intel/llvm/sycl/doc/design/CompilerAndRuntimeDesign.md

 #### Device Link during compilation

-The `-fno-sycl-rdc` flag can be used in correlation with the `-c` option when generating fat objects.
+The `-fno-sycl-rdc` flag can be used in combination with the `-c` option when generating fat objects.
 This option combination informs the compiler to perform a full device link stage against the device object, creating a fat object that contains the corresponding host object and a fully compiled device